mnz1988/stable-diffusion-guide/README.md

 The images you create may be used for any purpose, depending on the used model's license.
 Whether they are "yours" in a legal sense varies by local laws and is often inconclusive.
 Neither I or any of the people involved in Stable Diffusion or its models are responsible for anything you make, and you are expressively forbidden from creating illegal or harmful content.

+This guide is up to date with the best practices as of March 2023.
+One week is like a year in AI time, so this guide may be outdated by the time you read it.
+Hopefully it is still useful.

 &nbsp;

 # Google Collab <a name="collab"></a>[▲](#index)